preciofishbone/OmniaDocsG2/blocks/analytics-table-block/index.rst

 Filter
 --------
-You can decide to display a number of filters the users can use.
+You can decide to display a number of filters.
 Select "Show" to activate a filter.

 .. image:: analytics-table-settings-filter.png